eudaemonic-one/Lifelong-Learning/Computer-Networks/cmu-18741/lecture08-datalink2.md

 * Ethernet address assignment
   * Each adapter is given a globally unique 6-byte address at manufacturing time
     * 24 bits identify manufacturer
-    * Frame is recieved by all adapters on a LAN and dropped if address does not match
+    * Frame is received by all adapters on a LAN and dropped if address does not match
   * Special addresses
     * Broadcast: FF:FF:FF:FF:FF:FF:FF:FF
     * Range of addresses allocated to multicast